 “Life is not fair, there’s always good and bad, it’s not always black and white and sometimes it’s grey.
 I don’t know about tomorrow or whether my visa will be cancelled or not, but I feel safe here (at Sanctuary) and have a roof over my head and that’s good,” he said.

-Gareth added that while the activities offered to our Sanctuary residents facilitated participation and social connections, it played a bigger role in helping our residents “reframe the way they hold their uncertainties or pain in a more manageable way”.
+Gareth added that while the activities offered to the Sanctuary residents facilitated participation and social connections, it played a bigger role in helping residents “reframe the way they hold their uncertainties or pain in a more manageable way”.

 “Life is paradoxical, so it’s about creating meaning around the issues that our residents are experiencing.”